AlFra432/aleksanderfras.com/README.md

 Logo image has been compressed lossy with [pngquant](https://github.com/pornel/pngquant).
 Image filesize has been reduced for almost 75%.

 ##**LICENSES**
 Everything except for logo is released under [MIT](http://opensource.org/licenses/MIT) license.
-[Logo](https://github.com/AlFra432/aleksanderfras.com/blob/master/images/logo/aflogo-o.png) is my personal work and trademark and I don't allow any kind of usage, modifications, distributions...
+[Logo](https://github.com/AlFra432/aleksanderfras.com/blob/master/images/logo/aflogo-o.png) is mine personal work, trademark and mark.
+Everyone (except author) is prohibited from reproducing, adapting, or distributing copies of this logo.